Income Protection Insurance For Contractors

 Once an application is signed off, you will receive a call to confirm your bank payment details and the date the first payment will occur.

 Until this happens, you must keep paying your monthly premiums per the policy.
-The claim will be reviewed from time to time until you can return to the workplace.
+The claim will be reviewed from time to time until you are able to return to the workplace.

 Why is my replacement salary not adequately covered?

-This insurance type has a cap on how much of your regular income you receive in your plan.
+This insurance type has a cap on the amount of your regular income you can receive under the plan.

 The reason is simple.
 It will encourage a claimant to return to work.
 The policy is not to put you in a better financial position than working.